MaritaGomez21/MaritaGomez21.github.io/_posts/2024-05-06-Apex-vs-Flows.markdown

 #ARTICLE UNDER CONSTRUCTION

 # The Situation
-A real use case for automations is to automatically create a task for the lead owner to follow up with the new lead based on the product interest or when the lead was updated based on a product change.
-This business request can be solved with either a record trigger flow or Apex.
-To understand the approach of using Apex vs Flows I did both but in 2 seperate developer orgs.
+The sales manager would like a task assigned to the lead owner to follow up with the lead based on selected product interest.
+If the product interest is changed for an existing lead then assign a task to the lead owner.
+With anything Salesforce there are multiple ways to provide a solution, the key is to provide a solution that is best for the user, business, and within generally accepted best practices.

 ## The Approach
 [add details here]